 Let me start with my easiest course: calculus 3.
 In this, we learned about infinite series in great detail, and then multivariable calculus afterwards.
 This was a very easy class, though that may have been due to the professor I got, who everyone loved.
 He was a bald Russian guy, and all the girls in the class thought he was cute.
 Not to mention he gave lots of bonus questions and posted all his notes online.
 As easy as the course was, I’m not sure how he could have made the course material hard.
 Partial differentiation and double integration is very straightforward.
 Everything in multivariable calculus is simple as long as you understand calculus 1 and 2.
 The infinite series thing took a while to get used to, but it proved to be pretty simple too.
 Just memorize the convergence tests and when they should be used, and you’re pretty much good to go.
 I really enjoyed the Maclaurin Series though, where you could describe functions such as Sin(x) or Ln(x) as infinite series.
 Previously, I had always wondered “If sin(x) is equal to opposite over hypotenuse, how does your calculator know what it is just knowing x and without knowing side lengths?
 There are too many unknown variables here!”
 But that’s how you calculator does it.
 With series expansion.

 Creative writing was a fun course.
 We basically wrote, well, whatever we wanted to during own time, read it to the class, and that was that.
 When other people read, we critiqued their writing.
 I don’t exactly have much to say about it, but it was good practice, I think.
 Honestly, it was the only writing course I ever enjoyed, though I kind of got lazy midway through.
 I had more important courses to focus on, but it was okay, and I had a writing trick up my sleeve.
 A perfect trick that nobody will ever be able to figure out.
-Of course, that means I can’t talk about it here too, haha.
+Of course, that means I can’t talk about it here either, haha.
 Sorry.
+A magician never reveals their secrets.

 The first and only midterm for that class was extremely bizarre.
 I was expecting us to have to explain concepts and prepared accordingly, but instead, we were given 10 questions with 1 word answers.
 Also, we had to write in KAPITAL LETTERS.
 That’s not a typo on my part.
 He spelled it with a K. Here’s an example question: “What are the BRIC countries?”
 Answer: “BRAZIL, RUSSIA, INDIA, CHINA.”
 Nobody was expecting the exam to be like that, and we all did pretty badly.
 We were expecting having to write long answer questions, not this.
 He ended up giving everyone a bonus 10%.
 If I recall, I got a 60% after the bonus.
 Yikes.
 Not only did it seem like I wouldn’t get an A, or even a B, but I was at risk of failing.
 The professor gave us one hint though: that the final exam would be just like this one.
 So I memorized short facts like that.
 I’m not sure how many I memorized, but I was pretty sure I would be ready this time.
 Skip forward to the final exam, and there we go.
 20 questions, just like before.
 Except, something was wrong.
 Questions from the midterm were being recycled?
 Wait, the entire midterm was on this!
 Half of the questions on the final were the exact same.
 Normally, during exams, you’re permitted to leave only 30 minutes after it begins, and let me tell you, everyone was ready to go after 5 minutes.
 Never in my life have I seen such an easy exam.
 It brought me up to an A+.
 I’m not sure if I got a single question wrong.
 I have a theory for this though.
 An important thing to note about this class is that it was mandatory for nursing students to take.
 Strange, I know, but most of the class was made up of 4th year nursing students because of that.
 I don’t think the professor wanted to prevent an entire wave of nurses from graduating just because of a random political science course, so I’m sure he made it easy on purpose, and I was lucky to be there.

 Then there was intro to programming.
 I wasn’t so lucky with this one.
 I thought I understood it, and I was feeling pretty good about the first midterm, but guess what.
 The whole class basically got an average of 30%, including me.
 To this day, in all of university, high school, and anything else, that has been the lowest mark I’ve ever received on anything.
-I managed to make up for it to a certain extent on the next midterm, and before the final exam, I decided to make my own math program, named “Mathlord’s Servant”.
+I managed to make up for it to a certain extent on the next midterm, and before the final exam, I decided to make my own math program, named “Mathlord’s Servant.”
 It would be able to do most things from my linear algebra course.
+Of course, I also gave it a personality, with a multitude of lines it would say.
+My first shikigami.
 This gave me a very strong grasp of programming, and I was able to finish the final exam and get a final mark of about 75%.
 Not an A, but hey, for my first time ever seeing a programming language and getting a 30% on that first midterm, it could have been worse.
 The labs were the worst part though.
 In those, we had this dumb little robot that we had to program to get through certain challenges, like following paths.
 For example, for our final lab, we had to program it to be able to solve any maze.
 This thing had a lot of problems.
 If you told it to turn 90 degrees, it would overshoot it, so you always had to compensate, and sometimes the detectors wouldn’t work.
 This is because performance varies depending on battery life.
 Of course, we were never really explained anything either.
 It was just “This is what you have to make it do.
 Here are some functions that you might find useful that we won’t explain.
 Go do it.”
 Things never worked as they were supposed to.
-Programming is fun, but only when you’re not doing it for a class.
+Programming is fun, but only when you’re doing it for yourself, not for a class.
 At least, that’s how I feel.
 I had my vengeance in my fourth year though.

 What I thought was my easiest course that semester was vector calculus.
 We had the same professor as we did for calculus 3, which was a good sign.
 The first two thirds of the course were extremely easy.
 I didn’t have to pay attention, and I could save the homework as something to do for fun rather than something to trouble over.
 The only thing is, during the last third of the course, the homework became optional, so of course I stopped doing it.
 This was my mistake.
 And of course, just my luck, the final exam was predominantly focused on that last third, which I wasn’t prepared for and thought I could go without.
 It was a disaster.
 I went from 100 in the course to a lowly 80 or so.
 Still an A, but wow, that was a big drop.
 What seemed so easy gave me the Judas Kiss and betrayed me at the last moment.